 Challenges with Food Assistance for School-Aged Children

-Families that do not already receive SNAP benefits must apply through their school to determine if their household is eligible for free or reduced-price school meals.
+Families that do not already receive SNAP benefits must apply through their school to determine whether their household is eligible for free or reduced-price school meals.
 To be eligible, family income must fall well below the poverty line.
 This leaves a significant number of families who are not “poor” enough to qualify, but not “well-off” enough to feel food secure and provide their children with adequate food while at school.

 Programs such as the Community Eligibility Provision (CEP) can help high-poverty schools and districts offer school meals at no cost to enrolled students without family applications.
-But such support is not available to every school, district or family in need.
+But such support is not available to every school, district, or family in need.

 Schools are also challenged by the same supply chain obstacles and rising cost issues that almost every organization faces today.
 When traditional food supplies are not available, schools must still provide meals that meet USDA meal requirements or face fines, even though substitutions are often more costly.

-A New Call to Meet Health and Social Needs through School Lunch Programs
+A New Call to Meet Health and Social Needs Through School Lunch Programs

 Why are universal school lunch programs so important?

-Kids and their families have so much to worry about these days, food shouldn’t be one of them.
+Kids and their families have so much to worry about these days—food shouldn’t be one of them.

 - Improving food access and affordability